 When dealing with your daughters, the School has to deal with two broad sets of data.
-The first is generated by the child joining, progressing through, and departing from, the School and is provided on the whole by you.
-The second set is generated by the interaction between your daughter and the School; this will cover education, pastoral information, disciplinary information and any incidents or accidents the child is involved in.
+The first is generated by the child joining, progressing through, and departing from, the School and is provided on the whole by you / your child.
+The second set is generated by the interaction between your daughter and the School; this will cover education, pastoral information and any incidents or accidents the child is involved in.
 This is data processed by Data Handlers:

-- Education: termly and annual reports will be generated as will data on test and exam results.
-Distribution of this data will change with the age of your daughter as they progress through the School. - Pastoral information: reports and contact with your daughter or you will be raised from time to time. - Disciplinary information: reports will be raised as required, contact with you may be required.
-Within the School, the senior management and house staff may need to be involved at different times during her career. - Incidents and Accidents: this is data that would be generated by the completion of an Accident or Near Miss form or, for something more serious, a Health and Safety (RIDDOR) report.
+- Education: termly and annual reports will be generated.
+Distribution of this data will change with the age of your daughter as they progress through the School. - Pastoral information: reports and contact with your daughter or you will be raised from time to time. - Accident or Near Miss form or, for something more serious, a Health and Safety (RIDDOR) report.